Manual Deployment¶

 WantedBy=multi-user.target

-Create similar files for validator, monitor, and synchronizer, changing the Description and the service name in the ExecStart line.
+Create similar files for validator, monitor, synchronizer, refresher, api, and dvm, changing the Description and the service name in the ExecStart line.

 Enable and start all services¶